the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/project/_index.md

 would show that you can make the claim about your learning.

-**To do well in this project, you should be able to concretely justify that you have achieved each of the learning claims.** So, if th erubric says you should be able to understand HTTP communication and that an example of that is making an HTTP request to an external service, then you should make an HTTP request in your project and poing to it in your self-assessment.
+**To do well in this project, you should be able to concretely justify that you have achieved each of the learning claims.** So, if the rubric says you should be able to understand HTTP communication and that an example of that is making an HTTP request to an external service, then you should make an HTTP request in your project and point to it in your self-assessment.
 If the rubric says you should be able to thoughtfully plan a large project and that an example of that is a thorough design document, you should create a detailed design document and discuss in your self-assessment how this design document helped you create your project.